Class Utilities

 Extracts the media type (without parameters) from the first Content-Type header.

-For example, "text/html; charset=utf-8""text/html".
+For example, "text/html; charset=UTF-8""text/html".

 Parameters: